-When looking for a boat trip that would take me from Bangsar in Lombok to Labuan Bajo in Flores, with stops at Komodo, Rinca, Moyo and Laba islands, I managed to find a trip vis-a-vis Komodo Adventures and Beyond for 1,750,000 RPH (around $150USD).
-The price included breakfast, lunch, and dinner every day, free coffee and tea, six 1.5L bottles of water, plus all of the Komodo Island fees and transport from my hotel in Senggigi.
+When looking for a boat trip that would take me from Bangsar in Lombok to Labuan Bajo in Flores, with stops at Komodo, Rinca, Moyo, and Laba islands, I managed to find a trip vis-a-vis Komodo Adventures and Beyond for 1,750,000 RPH (around $150USD).
+The price included breakfast, lunch, and dinner daily, free coffee and tea, six 1.5L bottles of water, plus all of the Komodo Island fees and transport from my hotel in Senggigi.

 As soon as the brief started, something felt wrong.
 Since it was the day after Ramadan, the man giving the briefing told us that despite there being two ships, there would only be one captain because no one else wanted to work that day.
 We all nervously laughed, thinking it was a joke, but nope, he was serious.
-After his speech, we made our way to the harbour where we were greeted by an unfamiliar looking boat.
+After his speech, we made our way to the harbor where we were greeted by an unfamiliar-looking boat.

 Unlike the images I saw the day before, the boat was essentially two stories of poorly constructed wood tethering on the edge of collapse.
 The first floor included a small front area, a covered space in the middle with two benches, the captain’s room, plus one cabin and a squatty potty at the back.
 Upstairs was a covered platform about four feet tall with 20+ mats strewn across the floor; this was apparently our sleeping space.
 Never one to be deterred, I decided to grin and bear it and enter the boat—after all, it’s about the journey and not the vessel, right?